jupyterhub/zero-to-jupyterhub-k8s/doc/source/kubernetes/ibm/step-zero-ibm.md

       :align: center
       ```

 Hooray!
-You have your Kubernetes cluster running; it's time to begin {ref}`creating-your-jupyterhub`.
+You have your Kubernetes cluster running; it's time to begin {ref}`setup-helm`.

 More info and readings:
 - <https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-scalable-webapp-kubernetes>